Sailors’ Society is committed to maintaining and furthering the health and well-being of seafarers.

 The latest version of Sailors’ Society’s Wellness at Sea app for seafarers aims to further combat high rates of cardiovascular conditions and mental health disorders among seafarers.

 The enhancements to the free app, sponsored by Bernhard Schulte Shipmanagement and Britannia P&I, now gives users a range of healthy living tips, recipes and exercises to help monitor and maintain their physical and mental health at home, in port and at sea.

 A rapid response service to assist traumatised seafarers after piracy attacks and other crisis-at-sea situations.
 This network of trained port chaplains provides a 24-hour service.
 Find out more here.

 Eye and Ear Testing

-Funding vital ear and eye testing at Kandla Seafarers' Centre to improve seafarers' health through early identification of eye or ear problems.
+We've funded vital sight and hearing testing at Deendayal Seafarers' Centre in India to improve seafarers' health through early identification of ear or eye problems.